Deeplocal/fruit-genie/README.md

  3. cd into the directory where you checked out the code and run npm install

+ 4. Update the #DEFINE FIFO_DURATION from 0.5f to be 0.025f in your local node_modules/mpg123/src/output/alsa.c, node_modules/mpg123/src/output/coreaudio.c, and node_modules/mpg123/src/output/portaudio.c files.
+This will ensure 0 latency and deals with hardcoded buffer lengths.

+ 5. Run _npm rebuild_

 TODO: Little write up of what all this code is doing

 ### Step 2: Flash your Teensy